joshre/joshre.github.io/resume.md

 - **CI** — I've worked with various systems—with and without a test suite.
   Heroku, Beanstalk, GitHub actions.
-- **Servers** — Setting up, managing, and maintaining servers was my bread-and-butter for agency work.
+- **Servers** — Setting up, managing, and maintaining servers was my bread-and-<span class="butter">butter</span> for agency work.
 Linux, AWS, Heroku, Linode, all the WordPress ones.
 Doing it ourselves meant low-cost, which helped to make maintenance contracts viable.
 - **DNS / CDNs** — Similarly, agency work gives any developer their fair-share